 Congratulations to Caroline S. for being the first person to answer this question correctly on Instagram.

 Some of us have become so attached to our electronic devices that they have essentially become an extension of us.
-While many of our electronics have become smaller over time, our addiction to annual phone upgrades and new shiny objects has created a glut of electronic waste of which to be disposed.
+While many of our electronics have become smaller over time, our addiction to annual phone upgrades and new shiny objects has created a glut of electronic waste.
 How should you reuse, recycle, or properly dispose of electronics?